BraedenKilburn/AviationWeatherReports/README.md

 - Display the airport and weather details
 - Utilize Responsive Design
 - Dynamically update using Vue.js, a progressive JavaScript framework
-- Run a back-end server on Node.js
+- Run a back-end server on Node.js written in TypeScript
-- Save results using MongoDB
+- Save results using AWS DynamoDB
 - Retrieve saved airports using a REST API built with Express

 ### Background